Clozure/sample-profiler/README.md

 Currently only works in CCL on MacOS X (using the `sample` program).

+## Usage

 The following symbols are defined in the `sample-profiler` package:

-`(start-profiling &key (seconds T) (verbose T) (output-file "profile.html"))`
+`(start-profiling &key (seconds T) (verbose nil) (output-file "profile.html"))`

 Starts profiling the current lisp image.  `seconds` can be a number to automatically stop profiling after that many seconds.
 The default is `T` meaning don't stop until requested.  `output-file` specifies the default file to use for output.
 The file is not actually created until `end-profiling` is called, and can be overridden at that time.
+If `verbose` is true, shows output from the external profiler process.

-`(end-profiling &key abort (verbose T) output-file)`
+`(end-profiling &key abort (verbose nil) output-file)`

 Ends the current profiling session.
 If `abort` is specified, kills the profiler process without waiting for the result, otherwise tries to terminate gracefully and process the results into the output file.  if `output-file` is specified, it overrides the value given in the call to `start-profiling`.

-`\*show-foreign-address\*`
+If `verbose` is true, shows output from the external profiler process.

+`*show-foreign-address*`

 If true, descriptions of foreign functions include their hex address.
 The default is `NIL`.